-The school hosts the Centre for Ouantitative Analysis and Decision Support (COADS), which offers a myriad of analytical services to clients on a cost-recovery basis.
+The school hosts the Centre for Quantitative Analysis and Decision Support (CQADS), which offers a myriad of analytical services to clients on a cost-recovery basis.
 As part of its activities, the centre provides funding, training and on-the-job consulting experience to qualified grad students and recent alumni.
-Students work with clients such as the Canadian Air Transport Security Authority, Ottawa Integracarleton.ca/math tive Cancer Centre, United Way Centraide Canada, Public Health Agency of Canada, Nordicity Group Ltd. and Transport Canada.
+Students work with clients such as the Canadian Air Transport Security Authority, Ottawa Integrative

+Cancer Centre, United Way Centraide Canada, Public Health Agency of Canada, Nordicity Group Ltd. and Transport Canada.